Take time to review the coverage your insurance plan provides

 These guidelines explain how we may process your claims:

-Health insurance plans: In most cases, we will bill your primary health insurance company.
+In most cases, we will bill your primary health insurance company.
 If we haven’t heard from your insurer after 30 to 45 days, we may ask for your help in contacting a representative.
 Amounts that are denied, rejected or left unpaid may become your responsibility, depending on your plan type and benefits.
-Getting preauthorization can help you avoid unexpected costs.
+Getting preauthorization from your insurer can help you find healthcare providers in your plan's network and locations that offer services covered by your plan.
+Preauthorization is not a guarantee of coverage.
+Ask about you plan's limits and eligibility before you seek service.

 We are in network with more than 350 providers nationwide.
 The insurance providers listed below are the most common carriers.
 Contact us if you do not see your insurance provider listed.